DennisSchmitz/Jovian_archive/README.md

 ## Pipeline description

 The pipeline automatically processes raw Illumina NGS data from human clinical matrices (faeces, serum, etc.) into clinically relevant information such as taxonomic classification, viral typing and minority variant identification (quasispecies).
-Wetlab personnel can start, configure and interpret results via interactive Jupyter Notebook websites that are included in the pipeline.
+Wetlab personnel can start, configure and interpret results via an interactive web-report.
 This makes doing metagenomics analyses much more accessible and user-friendly since minimal command-line skills are required.

 ### Pipeline features
 - Data quality control (QC) and cleaning.